Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

 - Stores `bannedAt` timestamp
 - Sets `appealCount` to 0
 - Resets `reportsCount` to 0
-- **After 30 days:** Should auto-delete permanently if no appeal (requires cron job - currently not implemented)
+- **After 30 days:** ✅ Auto-upgrades to permanent status via Vercel Cron Job (runs daily at 2:00 AM)
 - **Second removal:** Admin can manually set to `removed-permanent` (no recovery)

 **For Users:**